 It took me some years to realise that much of my sleeplessness was due to the caffeine in the mug of coffee I used to drink after my dinner.
 Cutting it out made a big improvement.

-A three-quarter length mat is lighter than a long one, the price is lower too, and I find one quite adequate.
-To compensate, I spread my fleece in the end of the inner tent that the shorter mat doesn’t reach, with a bit of the fleece tucked under the end of the mat to hold it in place (though it doesn’t always stay there).
+A three-quarter length mat is lighter than a long one, the price is lower too, and personally I find one quite adequate.
+To compensate, I spread my clothing in the end of the inner tent that the shorter mat doesn’t reach, with some of it tucked under the end of the mat to hold it in place (though it doesn’t always stay there).

 I like a reasonable pillow, but I find inflatable ones a bit hard to sleep on, even when under-inflated, while they are additional weight to add to the pack (although there is one, the Flex Air, that is only 27g, that’s under 1 oz).
-No, I simply use what I already have, by folding my insulated jacket in half and pushing it into the sleeping bag’s stuff sack.
+No, I simply use what I already have, by folding my fleece jumper in half and pushing it into the sleeping bag’s stuff sack, followed by my lightweight down jacket on top of that.
 Job done!

 Sleeping mats tend to slide around on a groundsheet in my experience, particularly as I’m a side sleeper and turn over a few times in the night.
-It is prevented with a 3 ft x 1 ft roll of anti-slip matting bought in a hardware shop for a couple of pounds and laid under the ground mat.
-I position it so that some is under my pillow, too.
-To me, the benefit justifies the additional 95g (3.3 oz) weight in my pack.
+It can be prevented with a 3 ft x 1 ft roll of anti-slip matting from a hardware shop for a couple of pounds and laid under the ground mat.
+Later I saved carrying the 96g of this by using anti slip spray on the underside of my ground mat.
+While being effective it has resulted in the mat remaining permanently tacky, so I do not wholly recommend it.

 Unless your tent has built-in pockets, think where you are going to put everything when you turn in for the night.
-You will no doubt want things like light, watch and perhaps water close at hand.
-Having them near is never a problem in a tiny backpacking tent, but you do not want to roll on anything and damage it in your sleep.
-The biggest problem for me is my spectacles, I am terrified of breaking them; my current solution is to balance them on my rucksack in the porch.
+You will no doubt want things like light, watch and perhaps water close at hand, which is not a problem in a tiny backpacking tent, but you do not want to roll on anything and damage it in your sleep.
+The biggest worry for me is my spectacles, I am terrified of breaking them; my current solution is to hook them into one of the zip pulls.